PhilipBr95/ScriptRunner/ScriptRunner.UI/Files/README.md

 ```

 ## Security
-Access to the Admin page can be restricted via `appsettings` and access to the scripts are restricted by the `AllowedGroupsAD` list.
+Access to the Admin page can be restricted via `appsettings` and access to the scripts are restricted by the `AllowedADGroups` property per script.